kurtjd/tm4c123g-onboard-io-driver/README.md

 # Tiva LaunchPad On-Board IO Driver/Library
-This is a very simple driver/library meant to make interfacing with the on-board IO devices (LEDs and switches) of the Tiva LaunchPad easy and intuitive.
+This is a very simple driver/library meant to make interfacing with the on-board IO devices (LEDs and switches) of the Tiva LaunchPad (TM4C123G) easy and intuitive.
 I made this mainly as a learning experience to get familiar with reading a data sheet and reading/writing directly to registers, though some others may find it useful.

 ## Usage
-To use this library, copy TM4C123G_onboardio.h and TM4C123G_onboardio.c into your project folder and include `TM4C123G_onboardio.h` into your source file.
+- Copy TM4C123G_onboardio.h and TM4C123G_onboardio.c into your project folder
+- Include `TM4C123G_onboardio.h` into your source file.

 ## API
 TODO